Infraclavicular block

 • Cords are named relative to the axillary artery: lateral, posterior, medial.

-• Typical ultrasound relationship (variable): lateral cord often anterolateral; medial cord anteromedial; posterior cord posterior to artery.
+• Typical ultrasound relationship (variable): lateral cord often anterolateral, medial cord anteromedial, posterior cord posterior to artery.

-• Axillary vein usually medial/anterior to artery; pleura lies deeper/medial depending on approach and habitus.
+• Axillary vein usually medial/anterior to artery, pleura lies deeper/medial depending on approach and habitus.

 • Key adjacent structures and risks